 And not far away is the scariest of the gorges in this area, Merkigil gorge, but the last farmer at Merkigil farm fell into that gorge and died.

-A very interesting drive with a lot of stops by beautiful sights on the way.
+A very interesting drive with many stops to take in beautiful sights along the way.

 Have a lovely time in Iceland :)